atharvakokane/atharvakokane.github.io/projects.md

 LOSE = (252, 91, 122)
 {% endhighlight %}

-**2nd march:** finally gaining pace in the process. this library is interesting. i am mostly using normal python commands but also learning color theory and how to measure pixels and placement and padding based on that.
+<br />**2nd march:** finally gaining pace in the process. this library is interesting. i am mostly using normal python commands but also learning color theory and how to measure pixels and placement and padding based on that.

-**3rd march:** i think i will finish the project tomorrow. i finished a chunk of the work today. just to refine the details tomorrow.
+<br />**3rd march:** i think i will finish the project tomorrow. i finished a chunk of the work today. just to refine the details tomorrow.

-**4th march:** i'm done. i finished the game and it looks amazing. i know i am going to build another game after my finals. it's probably going to be galaga. hmm, might be tricky. i published it <a href = "https://github.com/atharvakokane/tetris" target = _blank>here</a> on my github.
+<br />**4th march:** i'm done. i finished the game and it looks amazing. i know i am going to build another game after my finals. it's probably going to be galaga. hmm, might be tricky. i published it <a href = "https://github.com/atharvakokane/tetris" target = _blank>here</a> on my github.

 <a id = "2024"></a>